Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/Toolbox.md

         -keystore contrast.jks
 ```

-## Rename an alias in your keystore
+## Rename An Alias In Your Keystore

 ```
 keytool -changealias \